wuwuwuyue/DeCoF/README.md

 ## News 🚀
 **[2024/1/31]**  Comming soon.

-**[2024/6/7]**  The prompts used for generating videos, the attribute partitioning involved in prompts, and the partitioning of the dataset validation set, test set, and training set have been open-source.
+**[2024/6/7]**  The prompts used to generate videos, the attribute partitioning involved in prompts, and the partitioning of the dataset  have been open-source.
 You can access it in the `/datas/` folder.
 Unfortunately, we are unable to directly provide real videos.
 You can download them from the original dataset based on the video_id of prompts.

 **[2024/6/16]**  All generated videos can be downloaded from [here](https://pan.baidu.com/s/1j725GWEB2lsGtuUy4Rvl3g?pwd=ptr8) (**ptr8**), The emergence speed of video generation models far exceeds our imagination.
 If you expand a subset based on our dataset, we sincerely invite you to release the corresponding generated videos.